 In the U.S., commonly-shipped bulk powders include industrial materials like PVC resin powder, clay, and cement, as well as food-grade products like corn starch and sugar (dextrose).
 While each type of powder will have its own unique properties, it’s important to understand that there are often certain grades of each powder and the way that each grade is treated (or untreated) that may further alter its characteristics.

 Key considerations prior to bulk powder transport

-Before finding a carrier to transport your bulk powder load, there are multiple bases you should cover.
+Before finding a dry bulk carrier to transport your bulk powder load, there are multiple bases you should cover.
 These include items related to your product’s safety, as well as those related to the carrier or freight broker’s ability to handle your product effectively.

 Know (and communicate) key information about your product